DRIVE OUT OF ‘THE HELL’

 April & May 2021

-Today we are driving back home – a drive that will take us approximately 8 hours (3 hours just to get out of ‘The Hell’) and then 5 more hours on tarred roads to reach our house.
+Today we are driving back home – a drive that will take approximately 8 hours (3 hours just to get out of ‘The Hell’) and then 5 more on tarred roads back home.

-We will not ‘bore’ you with another video of our upward journey of Elands Pass … but I can guarantee you, it was just as thrilling as the descent a few days earlier!
+We will not ‘bore’ you with another video of our journey up to the top of Elands Pass … but I can guarantee you, it was just as thrilling as the descent a few days earlier!

-Once we’ve reached the top, we’ve stopped at a widen area to take some pictures and have a quick breakfast.
+At the top of the pass we stopped at a pull-off area to take some photos and have a quick breakfast.

 We’ve enjoyed half an hour of just walking around, taking pictures and enjoying the spectacular scenery that surrounded us.
-There was absolutely quietness – almost unreal – and we’ve sat down for 5 minutes just to enjoy this moment.
+There was absolute quietness – almost surreal – which forced us to just sit down for 5 minutes and enjoy this moment.

 As we were driving through the valleys of the mountains … up and down, up and down … we were now more aware of our environment than when we came down this road a couple of days before.